 If you’re unsure of the type of weather conditions, then we recommend you either go with a blue, orange, yellow, or bronze tint.

 This may be the most obvious one.
 If you’re never experienced your face or eyes in absolutely frigid conditions, we don’t recommend it!
 Speeding down the mountainside in freezing temperatures does not feel pleasant, if you didn’t already figure that one out.

 Sunglasses are not going to protect you much, if at all, from the cold and wind whipping on your face.
 If you ski without adequate eye protection, ice can also form on your eyelashes which is not only uncomfortable but also reduces visibility.

-Ski goggles, on the other hand, protect a larger surface area, covering the entirety of your eyes and a good portion of your face.
+Ski goggles, especially when worn with a helmet, protect a larger surface area, covering the entirety of your eyes and a good portion of your face.
 The materials and way they’re designed offer excellent insulation against extreme conditions, while still including vents to prevent them from fogging up.
 As the goggles offer a gap between your skin and the material, you won’t feel uncomfortable or too hot.